Privacy & Security

 6) Security boundaries

-- SOP respected: actions run inside the target tab’s context; frames injected only when host permissions allow it.
+- SOP respected: actions run inside the target tab’s context; injection only occurs on allow-listed hosts.

 - No arbitrary code execution: only documented tab + DOM commands are exposed (deny-by-default).

-Sanitized extraction: HTML reads are bounded and sensitive inputs are redacted or blocked (e.g., password/hidden/payment identifiers).
-Where applicable, outerHTML serialization avoids leaking live input values.
+Sanitized extraction: HTML/text reads are bounded.
+Sensitive inputs (e.g., password/hidden/credential-like fields) are blocked or redacted.
+Where applicable, serialization avoids leaking live input values.

 7) Your controls

-- Pause/stop anytime: close the controlled tab or stop your flow.
+- Stop anytime: close the controlled tab or stop your flow.

 - Edit Allow-list: remove a host in the popup to block future actions on it.